netgroup/abe4jwt/README.md

 	cd ../client && mvn clean package && \
 	cd ../proxy && mvn clean package
 ```

-**NOTE:** If you run under Eclipse, import each single folder as a mvn project (otherwise it will not work: Eclipse will set up a single top folder for all projects and this will create conflicts when running Maven).

 Copy file key.p12 in the AS project folder, and run the AS: